Network Satisfaction Problems Solved by k-Consistency

-\underline{Claim 1:} $\{a,r,s\}$ does not have a $v$-cycle.
 Assume for contradiction that $\{a,r,s\}$ has a $v$-cycle.
-Since $(r,a)$ is not $v$-sl it follows that $(a,r)$ is $v$-sl and therefore $(s,a)$ is $v$-sl.
+Since $(r,a)$ is not $v$-sl it follows that $(a,r)$ is $v$-sl and therefore $(r,s)$ and $(s,a)$ are $v$-sl.
 We consider the following two cases: \begin{enumerate} \item $(s,b,c)\in R$.
 Then Lemma~\ref{lem:no-cycle} applied to $a,s,b,c$ implies that $(s,a)$ is not a semilattice edge and therefore by Lemma~\ref{lem:p2} $(s,a)$ is not $v$-sl, which is a contradiction.

 \item $(s,b,c)\not\in R$.
 Note that $(s,s,b) \not\in R$ holds, since $(s,a)$ is $v$-sl and $v((s,s,b), (a,a,a))=(a,a,b)\in R$ yields a contradiction to $(a,a,b) \not\in R$.
 Hence, Lemma \ref{lem:no-cycle} applied to $s,r,b,c$ implies that $(r,s)$ is not a semilattice edge and therefore by Lemma~\ref{lem:p2} $(r,s)$ is not $v$-sl, which is again a contradiction.